 Performance appraisals are a vital tool for gauging an employee’s performance and provide a platform to give feedback on their past, present, and future expectations.
 Building an effective performance appraisal form is essential for an organization’s performance management program.
 This article is intended to offer a step-by-step guide to the critical points of a standard performance appraisal form and provide a few guidelines for developing a powerful performance management tool.
+Download the ebook “The Skeptics Guide to Performance Management“ and get started on improving your performance management process.

 What to Include